Book Success Prediction with Pretrained Sentence Embeddings and Readability Scores

-Our model makes use of transfer learning by applying a pre-trained sentence encoder model to embed book sentences.
+Our model makes use of transfer learning by applying a pretrained sentence encoder model to embed book sentences.
 To model book style and readability, we augment the fully-connected layer of a Convolutional Neural Network (CNN) with five different readability scores of the book.
-We use the dataset published in \citep{maharjan2017multi} and we achieve the state-of-the-art results improving upon the best results published in \citep{Maharjan2018LettingEF}.
-Our contributions are the following : \begin{itemize} \item We propose to use CNNs over pre-trained sentence embeddings for book success prediction and obtain state-of-the-art performance on the task without any feature engineering. \item We show that the first 1K sentences are enough to predict the success of a book. \item We highlight the connection with the book genre identification.
-We show that sentence embeddings that are good at capturing the separability of book genres give better results on the book success prediction task. \item By augmenting our model with readability scores, we show that readability is a determining factor in book success prediction, \item We show that while more readability corresponds to more success, this is not the case for all the readability indices used. \end{itemize} The rest of this paper is organized as follows: the related works are discussed in Section 2.
-Our proposed model is described in Section 3.
-Dataset and experimental results are discussed in Section 4.
-Direction for future research and conclusion are in Section 5.
+We use the dataset published in \cite{maharjan2017multi} and we achieve the state-of-the-art results improving upon the best results published in \cite{Maharjan2018LettingEF}.
+Our contributions are the followings: \begin{itemize} \item We propose to use CNNs over pretrained sentence embeddings for book success prediction and obtain state-of-the-art performance on the task without any feature engineering. \item We show that only the first 1K sentences are sufficient to predict the success of a book according to the proposed model. \item We highlight the connection with the task of book genre identification.
+We show that sentence embeddings that are good at capturing the separability of book genres display better performance on the book success prediction task. \item By augmenting our model with readability scores, we show that readability is a determining factor in book success prediction and that while more readability corresponds to more success, this is not the case for all the readability indices used. \end{itemize} The rest of this paper is organized as follows: the related works are discussed in Section~\ref{sec:rw}.
+Our proposed model is described in Section~\ref{sec:model}.
+Dataset and experimental results are discussed in Section~\ref{sec:exp}.
+Direction for future research and conclusion are in Section~\ref{sec:conclusion}.